What are Revenue Streams?

 - Advertising fees

 #1 Revenue is a Key Performance Indicator (KPI) for all businesses

 As a financial analyst, analyzing a company’s performance in terms of revenue is always one of the crucial tasks.
 Therefore, an analyst must be able to recognize the different revenue streams from which the company generates cash and interpret the revenue figures on financial statements.

 When a financial analyst looks at financial statements, the revenue number reflects the amount recognized by the company when goods are sold or services rendered, regardless of whether cash is received at that time.

 #2 Performance prediction differs between different revenue streams

 Out of the four revenue streams discussed, recurring revenue is the most predictable income to a business because it is expected that the cash inflow remains consistent with a stable customer base.
 In contrast, transaction-based and service revenues tend to fluctuate with customer demand and are more difficult to foresee.
-Seasonality is also often a major factor contributing to the variability in sales of goods and service.
+Seasonality is also often a major factor contributing to the variability in sales of goods and services.

 Project revenue is the most volatile and risky revenue stream out of the four because it is largely contingent on customer relationships.
 Therefore, businesses need to invest a considerable amount of time in managing their relationships to maintain this revenue source.

 Understanding the revenue stream enables a financial analyst to realize the pattern of cash inflows, and therefore be able to quickly observe unusual movement or changes in revenue trend, and identify the causes.
 This is when an analyst performs financial analysis and provides a meaningful explanation for variances.